lichkitsch/campaigns/dnduetCore.md

 # DNDuet Core
-In _DNDuet_ the player controls the protagonist of the narrator's fictional world.
-The narrator describes the world and the player uses traits, abilities, and items to overcome obstacles and accomplish their goals.
+In _DNDuet_, the narrator and the player work together to tell a story.
+The narrator describes the world and the player uses a combination of traits, abilities, and items to overcome obstacles and accomplish their goals.

 ## Action Rolls
 When facing obstacles, the player makes **action rolls** by describing their intent, rolling `1d20`, and adding their most relevant trait score.
 When creating a character, the player rolls `1d4-2` and distributes the scores amongst their six traits: